nicoddemus/ezored/README.md

 Ezored is a build tool with focus on progressive integration with native code.

-Ezored has everything that you need to integrative native C++ code into your current application (mobile, desktop etc).
+Ezored has everything that you need to integrative native C++ code into your current application (mobile, desktop etc), because native code is more secure and faster.

 The main goal of ezored is let you code a single C++ code and generate a library for multiple platforms, instead of write the same business logic code in all used languages and for all used platforms.